-One-Year Update: Growing Patronage, Healthy Pricing Changes and Loyalty Cards
+One-Year Update: Growing Patronage & Healthy Pricing Changes

 Thank you for an amazing first year.
 We’ve had an incredible journey, learned a ton, and found happiness in helping people connect over games, food and beverage.
 Since opening, we’ve served over 40,000 guests; thank you for your patronage.
 This weird restaurant concept is finally starting to come into its own.